 Smart agriculture is a concept based on the use of various innovative solutions by farmers to automate agricultural activities, increase yields, and improve financial performance.
 Currently, society is on the verge of a new era in agriculture, which is digital farming.
 That means the technologies allow managing fields remotely with the use of different devices or via the analyzed satellite imagery, like the Crop Monitoring tool by EOS Data Analytics.

-Smart farming technologies involve the use of GPS-controlled agricultural equipment and other specialized sensors.
+Smart farming technologies that study agricultural covers often involve the use of GPS-controlled agricultural equipment and other specialized sensors.
 In a number of countries, remotely controlled equipment is already on the market.
 Tractors with such equipment successfully operate in the fields, and farmers confirm better precision as a result.

 However, modernized “smart” tractors and combines are not the only novelty offered by the manufacturers.
 According to SuccessfulFarming, even drones have become widely used in agriculture.
 Equipped with cameras and sensitive sensors, they can inspect fields and monitor crop health.
 Such devices, along with tractors, will be able to collect information for the development of maps, help make up a fertilizer application schedule, and even guard fields.